Properties

 - Cutting lines - Specify the default line size and color for cutting lines

-- Arrowhead - Specify the default size and arrowhead type (filled or unfilled)
+- Arrowhead - Specify the default size and arrowhead type (filled, unfilled, or open)

 - Cutting line label - Specify the font, size, font treatment and color of all cutting line labels